-Similarly, attendance for students with IEPs remained stable or decreased slightly in all SW-PBS implementation levels, Non SW-PBS schools and Missouri schools.
-In addition, attendance rates for students with IEPs was slightly higher for all MO SW-PBS implementation levels than in 1) Non-SW-PBS and 2) All Missouri schools.
+Similarly, attendance for students with IEPs remained stable for all categories, except for Emerging, Bronze, and Silver recognition levels.
+Emerging schools improved attendance by 1.2 percentage points, while attendance at Bronze and Silver schools decreased by 2 and 3.8 percentage points, respectively.
+In addition, attendance rates for students with IEPs remained slightly higher for all MO SW-PBS implementation levels except Bronze than in 1) Non-SW-PBS and 2) All Missouri schools.